arielsalminen/design-systems-in-finland/README.md

 A curated list of Finnish organizations _(or companies with large branches in Finland)_ that have or are actively working on a design system.
 Know a resource that isn't listed below?
 Feel free to [create a new pull request](https://github.com/viljamis/design-systems-in-finland/compare), or [open an issue](https://github.com/viljamis/design-systems-in-finland/issues/new).

+## What is a Design System?

+There isn’t a standard definition of “design system” within our community, and people use the term in different ways.
+For the purposes of this list, a “design system” is a set of interconnected tools, patters, and shared practices that are coherently organized to achieve the purpose of digital products.
+Design system enables teams to build better products faster by making design reusable.

 ## Organizations

 | Name | Type | URL | Notes